cortoproject/corto/README.md

 ```

 ## The Corto code generator
-One of the most prominent features of corto is to translate a language-independent description of a datamodel into a specific language.
+One of the most prominent features of corto is the ability to translate a language-independent description of a datamodel into a specific language.
 The corto library has an extensive API for describing types, and with these types code can be generated.
 At this point the only well-supported language is `C`, with `C++` and `python` bindings underway.

 Before generating code, typedefinitions have to be inserted into corto.
 The easiest way to do this is by writing a definition file that contains the types, and then invoking a generator on the inserted types.
 A definition file can be in any format supported by corto.
 Currently projects are using `XML`, `IDL` and the native corto definition language.
 See this link for an example definition file (IPSO definitions, in IDL): https://github.com/cortoproject/ipso/blob/master/ipso.idl